andreaferretti/paths-js/DEPLOY.md

 * If it is a new chart, remember to expose it in [all.js](https://github.com/andreaferretti/paths-js/blob/master/src/all.js)
 * Add tests
 * Update `bower.json` and `package.json` version number
-* Commit again and add a version tag
+* Build (to generate new `package.json` for NPM), commit again and add a version tag
 * Push to Github for bower
 * Publish on NPM  with `npm publish` inside `dist/node`
 * Update the WebJars repository from [here](http://www.webjars.org/bower)